 So How Do We Celebrate Indigenous Peoples’ Day?

 We’ve made progress in recent years when it comes to rectifying the wrongs of the past.
 We’ve renamed sports teams, retired offensive mascots, taken down racist monuments.
-Shows like Reservation Dogs and Molly of Denali offer vital representation for young Native Americans who rarely see their lives depicted on screen.
-The ongoing crisis of vanishing and murdered Indigenous women is getting more visibility.
+Shows like Reservation Dogs, Molly of Denali and the latest Predator movie Prey, offer vital representation for Native people who rarely see their lives depicted on screen.
+The ongoing crisis of missing and murdered Indigenous women is getting more visibility.
 The Department of the Interior is finally helmed by a Native American, Secretary Deb Haaland, a member of the Pueblo of Laguna.

 But Columbus Day continues to be taught as a false narrative of American history, sometimes paradoxically celebrated side by side with Indigenous Peoples’ Day.
 Many children still grow up thinking of Columbus as an American hero.
-While he offers students a valuable lesson in the dangers of colonialism, it’s time to end Columbus Day for good – and enshrine Indigenous Peoples’ Day by honoring the past losses, present culture, and beautiful future of Native Americans.
+While he offers students a valuable lesson in the dangers of colonialism, it’s time to enshrine Indigenous Peoples’ Day by honoring the past losses, present culture, and beautiful future of Native Americans.

 Here are a few ways to celebrate Indigenous Peoples’ Day: